lordsainath/BackendSCS/Readme.md

 // First We initialized the folder by using npm init.We also created Readme.md file to write down the notes.

 <!-- package -->
-- Package is a resuable code which is written by another developer whcih will help another developers to write the code fastly.
+- Package is a resuable code which is written by another developer which will help another developers to write the code fastly.

 <!-- Installing cat-me -->
 - To understand Package we are installing the cat-me package from npm website